 NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the US).

 Online Certificate Status Protocol (OCSP): An Internet protocol used by a client to obtain the revocation status of a certificate from a server.

+Policy Management Authority (PMA): A person, role, or organization within a PKI that is responsible for (a) creating or approving the content of the certificate policies and CPSs that are used in the PKI; (b) ensuring the administration of those policies; and (c) approving any cross-certification or interoperability agreements with CAs external to the PKI and any related policy mappings.
+The PMA may also be the accreditor for the PKI as a whole or for some of its components or applications.

 Private Key: In asymmetric cryptography, the private key is kept secret by the end-entity.
 The private key can be used for both encryption and decryption.
 [RFC 4949]